JackDerksen/CMPT-361-Project/README.md

 ## How to use the program

-1. First, ensure that the user_pass.json file (located in the server directory) is populated with usernames and passwords.
-It should look something like:
+1. First, ensure that the user_pass.json file (located in the server directory) is populated with usernames and passwords.It should look something like:

 ```json
 {